SushilKushwaha/CinemaGhar/README.md

 - React: To build user interfaces for web applications, enabling the creation of interactive and dynamic UI components efficiently.
 - NodeJs: To execute server-side JavaScript, facilitating the development of scalable and high-performance web applications.
 - CSS: Cascading Style Sheets for styling the app.

+# To run the project

+## Client-side usage(PORT: 5173)

+$ cd frontend // go to frontend folder
+$ yarn # or npm i // npm install packages
+$ npm run dev // run it locally

+## Server-side usage(PORT: 5000)

+Prepare your secret
+run the script at the first level:

+(You need to add a JWT_SECRET in .env to connect to MongoDB)

+// in the root level
+$ cd server
+$ echo "JWT_SECRET=YOUR_JWT_SECRET" >> src/.env
+Start
+$ cd server // go to server folder
+$ npm i // npm install packages
+$ npm run dev // run it locally